wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Integration with `installers`

-Upon package installation, `pip/uv/etc.` will:
+Assuming that the user has pre-installed the `variantlib` package in their active environment, upon package installation, `pip/uv/<other wheel installer>.` will:

-1. Query `variantlib` for installed `Provider Plugins`.
+1. Query `variantlib` for pre-installed `Provider Plugins`.

 2. Generate a list of possible variant hashes based on detected attributes.